mnelson4/yet-another-related-posts-plugin/readme.txt

 = Custom display through templates =

 YARPP allows the advanced user with knowledge of PHP to customize the display of related posts using a templating mechanism.
-More information is available [in this tutorial](http://mitcho.com/blog/projects/yarpp-3-templates/).
+More information is available in the [Developing with YARPP](http://wordpress.org/extend/plugins/yet-another-related-posts-plugin/other_notes/) section of this readme.

 == Frequently Asked Questions ==